 Study Art in Paris

-Study art history in one of the great cities of the world: Paris, France.
-The 10-day program will cover art and culture from the Renaissance to the present through the lens of artworks in French collections, and students will receive course credit for Art-115: Art History Survey II.
+The 10-day program will cover art and culture from the Renaissance to the present through the lens of artworks in French collections, and students will receive course credit for ART-115: Art History Survey II.

 Course content will be delivered online, and students will have two meetings before departure to cover travel information and preview course material.